jeffrey-wro/ultrasonic/README.md

 # ultrasonic
+Ultrasonic library to get distance from ultrasonic sensor

-This program get the distance from ultrasonic sensor every 100ms
+The test file get the distance from ultrasonic sensor every 100ms

 After Installing the complier use the make file to compile it